beakerbrowser/beakerbrowser.com/_docs/faq.md

 ### Do I automatically host sites that I've visited or downloaded?

 No.
-Unlike many P2P networks, Beaker does not automatically upload the files you've downloaded.
+Unlike many peer-to-peer networks, Beaker does not automatically upload the files you've downloaded.
 If you want to rehost a site, you can do so manually with Beaker.

 ### Who is allowed to change a Dat site?